OpenVera docs

 Rules

-• File-Size Guard: caps on CLAUDE.md, state.md, patterns.md, ROADMAP.md.
+• File-Size Guard: caps on CLAUDE.md, state.md, patterns.md, ROADMAP.md, MEMORY.md, lessons.md.

 • Self-Audit: flags deny removals or ask downgrades.